-Risk Management
+Risk management

-Part of the company's principles of Corporate Governance is the responsible handling of corporate risks.
+Part of the company's principles of corporate governance is the responsible handling of corporate risks.
 The Executive Board of Viscom AG and the management of the Viscom Group can make use of comprehensive Group and company reporting and control systems which facilitate the detection, evaluation and controlling of risks.
-These systems are subject to continuous development in order to adapt them to changing conditions and are additionally monitored by auditors.
+These systems are continuously enhanced in order to adapt them to changing conditions and are additionally monitored by auditors.
 The Executive Board regularly informs the Supervisory Board of existing risks and their development.